myscriptbox-org/ssh-man/README.md

 ### db -stash
 This command will create a local copy of the ssh user-level configuration database.
 Use it if you are not sure what effect your changes will have.
 You can put back the version stashed with: '**ssh-man** db -unstash'.

-### db -delete
-This command deletes the entire ssh user-level configuration database.

-### db -unstash
-This command puts back the copy of the ssh user-level configuration database made earlier with '**ssh-man** db -stash'.
-Use it if you want to undo the changes made since the last time you stashed the database.

-### known-host [obj] -fingerprint
-This command prints the public key finger print for the known host.

 ### known-host [obj] -add
 This command adds a known host to the database.
 Example: